-If you are an online filer, you can report expenses and benefits using your payroll software, if it has this feature.
+If you are an online filer, you can complete expenses and benefits forms via your payroll software, if it has this feature.
 For other reporting options, see GOV.UK (here you can find an online form which enables employers to submit end of year expenses and benefits forms P11D, and P11D(b) right up until the deadline).

 If you are a paper filer, you can download paper copies of the benefits and expenses forms you need from GOV.UK.
 Forms may only be available after the end of the relevant tax year.

 If you are unable to download forms, you should contact the dedicated HMRC helpline on 0300 200 3205 and ask them how you can obtain the forms you need.